-Company style guidelines are one area that catch teams out.
-Projects can be ready to launch, and then brand compliance will step in and throw a spanner in the works.
+Company style guidelines, in particular, can catch teams out—and the last thing your project needs is for brand compliance to throw a last-minute spanner in the works.
 In some scenarios, a project may encompass 50 or more courses, all created at the same time.
 If the theme used across all of these courses is not brand-compliant, every project will need to be corrected.

-In some platforms (including Gomo) you would at least be able to update a master theme file to roll out the correction.
-However, even this is dependent on you building the courses to use a unified theme.
-Furthermore, you still need to test that the change has happened on all courses—and that there are no obscure issues that have happened as a result.
+The right platform can help you avoid this type of disaster.
+Gomo allows you to update your master theme file: a strategy that could quickly correct the problem.
+However, even this is dependent on building courses with a unified theme.
+Plus, this kind of problem incurs a further round of testing and review to make sure the change has taken effect on all your courses—and that there are no obscure issues that have arisen as a result.